alchemy-fr/Phraseanet/README.md

 > For optimal performances, prefer a Linux host.

-## Stack description and customisation.
+## Stack description and customization

 We provide a Dockerfile docker-compose deployment